gameDNAstudio/Crashlytics/README.md

 # Crashlytics

-The **Crashlytics** plugin lets you integrate out-of-the-box automatic crash reporting solution for iOS & Android into your [Unreal Engine 4](http://www.unrealengine.com) project.
-Spend less time finding and more time fixing crashes.
-Named the #1 performance SDK on both iOS and Android, Crashlytics provides deep and actionable insights, even the exact line of code your app crashed on.
+**Crashlytics** integrates out-of-the-box automatic crash reporting solution for **iOS & Android** into an Unreal Engine 4 project.
+Thanks to it you can spend less time on finding and more time on fixing crashes.
+Crashlytics provides deep and actionable insights, a real-time crash reporting solution, information about the number of crashes and affected users, the exact line of code game crashed on, and notifications about crashes via e-mail.
+Plugin includes all needed tools like symbols uploader and application configurator.

 * **Current version:** 1.3.0
 * **Binaries compiled for:** Unreal Engine 4.16